 Parathyroid hyperplasia can cause hyperparathyroidism, which leads to an increase in blood calcium levels.

-Complications include increased calcium in the kidneys and osteitis fibrosa cystica (a softened, weak area in the bones).
+, which can cause kidney stones, and (a softened, weak area in the bones).

 Call your health care provider if:

 - You have a family history of a MEN syndrome